dsccommunity/DscWorkshop/Exercises/Task3/Exercise5.md

 ## Onboarding a node with the Azure DSC pull server

-1. Please create a machine in Azure or on hour local Hyper-V named 'DSCFile01'.
+1. Please create a machine in Azure or on your local Hyper-V named 'DSCFile01'.
 The operating system should be Windows 2016 or 2019.

-1. Please open an PowerShell ISE on the new virtual machine and paste the following code into a new empty script window:
+1. Please open a PowerShell ISE on the new virtual machine and paste the following code into a new empty script window:

     ```powershell
     # The DSC configuration that will generate meta configurations